aspose-zip/Aspose.ZIP-API-References/english/python-net/aspose.zip.lzip/lziparchive/_index.md

 ## LzipArchive class

-This class represents Lzip archive file.
+This class represents a Lzip archive file.
 Use it to compose or extract Lzip archives.

 The LzipArchive type exposes the following members:
 ## Constructors